sw24f/jump-start-with-git-WanrongDang/learningGit.md

 This section will be used to add my personal learning experiences as I continue to learn Git and GitHub.
 - Today,I learned how to initialize a Git repository and clone a repo to my local machine.
 - I practiced adding files to the staging area and commiting changes with informative messages.
+- I edit this file on github.com directly.